Mika (singer): Personal life

 Mika's legal name is Michael Holbrook Penniman Jr., but he was given the nickname Mica by his mother.
 As he grew older, he changed the 'c' to a 'k'.

-Mika has one younger brother and one younger sister along with two older sisters.
+He has one younger brother and one younger sister, along with two older sisters.
 His oldest sister Yasmine, who works as an artist under the nom de plume DaWack, painted the cartoon art for his two albums Life in Cartoon Motion and The Boy Who Knew Too Much.

 Mika was raised as a Melkite Catholic, and in a 2013 interview he described himself as "still a Roman Catholic".
 He also acknowledged how the church and its ceremonies influenced his musical training and later work.
 In addition to English, Mika speaks French, Spanish and Italian fluently; in an interview on 28 September 2009 with The Chris Moyles Show on BBC Radio 1, he commented that he had taken Mandarin Chinese lessons for nine years but does not speak it very well; he also mentioned that his three sisters speak it fluently.
 He also speaks a little Arabic, in a Lebanese dialect.
 Mika holds dual UK and US citizenship.

 In August 2010, Mika acquired a golden retriever puppy, which he named Melachi (the Witch).
 Her nickname is Mel or Moo.
 Several years later, in the spring of 2015, he added a second golden retriever puppy, which he named Amira.

 Early in his career, many questions about Mika's sexual orientation arose, but he declined to label himself.
 In a September 2009 interview in Gay & Night, Mika commented on his sexuality: "I've never ever labelled myself.
 But having said that, I've never limited my life, I've never limited who I sleep with ...
 Call me whatever you want.
 Call me bisexual, if you need a term for me ..."
 In a March 2010 interview with the London Evening Standard, he stated: "I consider myself label-less because I could fall in love with anybody – literally – any type, any body.
 I'm not picky."

 In an August 2012 interview with the magazine Instinct, the singer came out as gay.
 In recent years, Mika has been more open about his family life and his personal relationship with film-maker Andreas Dermanis, with whom he has been involved for more than 15 years.
 In July 2015, posters advertising Mika's upcoming concert in Florence, Italy, were defaced and marked with a homophobic slur.
 In response to this, Mika and his team launched a campaign against homophobia and the discrimination of the LGBTQ+ community in Italy, posting on social media with the slogan and hashtag #rompiamoilsilenzio (Let's Break the Silence).
 Mika also wrote about the experience for Italian publications, speaking out against not only homophobia, but bullying in general.